 Guy Kawasaki: How Can European Entrepreneurs Enchant Funders?

-Transcript follows & video above.
+Transcript follows & video below.
 This is Part III of the interview.
+You can view Part II and Part I here

 These are some data points from an American with the caveat that I could be full of shit.
 So one thing I’ve noticed about European entrepreneurs.
 I’ll be more general I’ve noticed in European societies that they really care about the legacy & heritage to the point where I think it’s a negative.
 There’s some people who I meet with & their whole shit is that their father’s sister’s uncle’s brother’s cousin’s nephew was Napoleon’s lietenant.
 So 500 years ago my family was with Napoleon & so that’s my claim to fame.
 And you know from an American investor’s standpoint we don’t care.
 In fact I prefer if your family ran a 711.
 The great stories are 1st generation comes to America, cleans yards, runs 711, maid, housekeeper, whatever, saves every penny.
 Puts their kids through college.
 Their kid happens to be very bright.
 Goes onto graduate school compsci, material science, electrical engineering, anything.
 In the middle of their masters or PhD they get this brilliant idea.
 They want to start a company.
 They tell their parents who are working in 711 that even though I’m at Stanford or Carnegie Mellon or Harvard or Yale whatever, Michigan, they say I want to stop this & I want to create this company.
 The parents freaking freak out ‘Five generations of our family it took to get you here into this college, into this Masters program & now you’re going to quit to start this company!’
 That’s the guy or the gal we want because that person doesn’t have a sense of entitlement.
 That person is not copping this attitude that my relatives came over on the Mayflower, I’m a 3rd generation American, my father has endowed a chair at Yale, I have this huge trust fund, you should fund me!
 We want people whose parents work at 711, who scraped together, who left Vietnam in a helicopter in 1976.
 Those are the people that create great companies.